 Over the weekend Nick and I acted like true Sydney locals.

-We headed to the famous Bondi Beach to see for ourselves what all the hype was about.
+We headed to the famous Bondi Beach to see for ourselves what all the hype was about and to get some facts about Bondi Beach straight.

 Bondi is known for being a beautiful, long sandy beach, and for the pools that hang over the ocean.
 These pools can be seen all over Instagram and are the main reason I wanted to visit Bondi!
 Turns out there’s much more to Bondi Beach than this insta-worthy photo-op.
 Check out how I spent a weekend in Bondi Beach!
 Feel free to follow in my steps as well 😉